GINARTeam/docs/docs/Help/index.md

  4. What is GINAR's vision?

-GINAR’s vision is to provide a secure, verifiable, and unpredictable number for multiple applications ranging from security, IOT to gaming and gambling as well as all industries looking for a best-in-class dRNG service.
+GINAR’s vision is to provide a secure, verifiable, and unpredictable number for multiple applications ranging from security, IOT to gaming as well as all industries looking for a best-in-class dRNG service.

 5. What makes GINAR stand out compared to its competitors?